divyaprakash-iitd/cloud_py/training/README.md

-# README: Data Scaling and Model Training
+#Data Scaling and Model Training

 In the current approach, the file `generate_features_labels.py` is used to generate the features and labels.
 Data scaling is handled separately in the training script, `scale_and_train.py`.
 In this script, the scaler is **fitted only on the training data** and then used to transform the training, validation, and test datasets.
 The fitted scaler is also saved for use on unseen data during inference.